Reasons for the Fall of the Ottoman Empire

 Religious Scholars

-Ulema (religious scholars) had an important role in government affairs and their decree was considered important for important issues.
-But several times these scholars used their influence wrongly, which proved harmful to the empire.
-Ulema gave their decree in favor of the assassination of Salim IV by Janissaries, the assassination of the new Sultan’s brothers, and the alcohol-drinking of Salim III.
-During the Turkish War of Independence, the ulema were divided between their support and opposition to Mustafa Kamal Ataturk.
+Ulema (religious scholars) had a supreme role in government affairs, and their decree was considered significant for vital state issues.
+However, their influence did more harm than good on several occasions.
+Ulema gave their decree in favor of the assassination of Salim IV by Janissaries, the assassination of the new Sultan’s brothers, and the alcohol drinking of Salim III.
+During the Turkish War of Independence, the scholars were divided between their support and opposition to Mustafa Kamal Ataturk.

 Economic Condition

-During their decline, Ottomans lost vast important areas which negatively impacted the economic conditions of the empire.
-The problem was accelerated due to continuous warfare.
-The declining economic situation also played important role in the decline and fall of the Ottoman Empire.
+During their decline, Ottomans lost several wealthy areas, which negatively impacted the economic conditions of the empire.
+The problem accelerated due to continuous warfare.
+The declining economic situation also played a dominant role in the decline and fall of the Ottoman Empire.

 Role of Minorities